troyharris/snowsparrow/cline_docs/activeContext.md

 ## Recent Changes

+- Refactored Typescript interfaces to use shared interfaces in: /lib/types

 - Implemented Google One Tap authentication:
   - Added Google One Tap component with nonce-based security
   - Created auth callback route for code exchange